azzah10042001-prog/cybersecurity-risk-scanner/README.md

 ---

-## 🛠️ Tech Stack
+## 🛠️ Technologies & Concepts

-- React (JSX)
-- Vite
+- AI-Assisted Development
 - Prompt Engineering
-- AI-assisted development
 - Cybersecurity Awareness
+- Threat Analysis
+- Risk Classification

 ---

 ## 🤖 AI-Assisted Development

-This project was created using an AI-assisted workflow.
+This project was created using an AI-assisted workflow with Claude.

 Development support:
 - Claude Code
 - Project Artifact:
   https://claude.ai/public/artifacts/38f7c460-dee9-4d13-9833-0992875358e0

-The project concept, feature selection, cybersecurity use cases, testing, documentation, and final presentation were defined and curated by the project owner.
-AI tools were used to accelerate development and implementation.
+The project concept, cybersecurity use cases, feature requirements, testing, evaluation, documentation, and final presentation were defined and curated by the project owner.

+AI was used to generate and iterate on the prototype implementation, while the overall project direction and user-focused design decisions were determined by the project owner.

 ---